rackerlabs/rackspace-how-to/content/cloud-servers/set-up-mysql-primary-replica-replication.md

         +------------------+--------------------------+------------------+
         1 row in set (0.00 sec)

-      **Note:** Record the filename and position of the binary log because you need these values to complete the replication configuration on `db02`.
+      **Note 1:** Record the filename and position of the binary log because you need these values to complete the replication configuration on `db02`.

+      **Note 2:** Keep this session open, closing it releases the lock!

 5. Perform a database dump by using `mysqldump` as follows:

         # mysqldump -u root -p --databases [database-1] [database-2] ...  > /root/db_dump.sql

-6. After the database dump has completed, lift the read lock from the primary (`db01`):
+6. After the database dump has completed, lift the read lock from the primary (`db01`) by typing the following, or by exiting the open session:

-        # mysql -u root -p
         mysql> UNLOCK TABLES;

 7. Copy the database dump file to the replica server so that it can